 5.1.2 Management Services Exposure Domain (MSED)

 MSED provides the API provider domains by consuming the CAPIF-3, CAPIF-4 and CAPIF-5 interfaces as shown in Figure 5.1.2-1.
 The API invoker shown in Figure 5.1.2-1 outside the PLMN trust domain is the external MnS consumer.
-To enable the exposure of management services using CAPIF, the 3GPP management system is responsible for providing the mapping logic between the management service information and the CAPIF-defined information elements exchanged on the CAPIF-3, CAPIF-4 and CAPIF-5 interfaces (defined in TS 29.222 [4]).
+To enable the exposure of management services using CAPIF, the 3GPP management system is responsible for providing the mapping logic between the management service information and the CAPIF-defined information elements (defined in TS 29.222 [4]) exchanged on the CAPIF-3, CAPIF-4 and CAPIF-5 interfaces (defined in TS 23.222 [3]).